There’s still no such thing as witches. But there will be.

 Bella is a librarian.
 She does so much research to find stories about witches and also spells.
 She falls in love with Cleopatra Quinn, who is a writer for a newspaper.

 Many years ago, the sisters had a falling out with each other and their horrible, toxic, abusive father.
 Now they are together fighting for something bigger than themselves – to be who they are in front of everybody.
 Witches!

-If you want to read about a book from the perspective of all three sister-witches, then this would be an excellent choice.
-I loved this book so much.
+If you want to read a book from the perspective of all three sister-witches, then this would be an excellent choice.
+I loved The Once and Future Witches so much.
 I would read it 100 more times if I had the time.